Results of the Work – 1/28/26

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had the chance, God blessed.
+So Thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God truly blessed.
+I’m off to teach a Bible Study.

 In Him,